 ECTS Credits: 15

 Students will work within a production team under the supervision of a senior member of that department, and contribute to the preparation, research and realisation of all or any components making up the design, managerial and technical elements required for the performance.

 Students may work variously with freelance professionals, other students and in-house technicians on a range of GSA presentations.

 |Practical based assessment||Practice||50|

-- Develop organisation and preparation in the application of skills learnt in previous modules in one of the following production departments: Lighting, Sound, Stage Management, Scenic Design (including, Construction, Prop Making, Paint)
+- Develop organisation and preparation in the application of skills learnt in previous modules in the student’s chosen pathway.

-- Provide students with an opportunity to confidently recognise and explore core technical and artistic components of their pathway choice in the selection and application of tools, processes and instruction
+- Provide students with an opportunity to confidently recognise and explore core technical, managerial and creative components of their pathway choice in the selection and application of tools and working practice.

-- Develop an appreciation of the collaboration and synergy required to realise production design across core creative responses
+- Develop an appreciation of the collaboration and teamwork required to realise theatre production across all departments.

 C - Cognitive/analytical

 P - Professional/Practical skills